infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN (Common Setup)

 Running Infumap on a typical VPS means trusting the hosting provider.
 A sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory.
-If this risk is unacceptable, you can host Infumap on hardware you physically control, such as a Raspberry Pi 5 on your home network.
+If you do not want to place that level of trust in a VPS provider, you can host Infumap on hardware you physically control, such as a Raspberry Pi 5 on your home network.
 The main challenge is connectivity: most ISPs assign dynamic public IP addresses, and home networks are usually behind NAT.
-To make your Raspberry Pi reachable from the internet, route traffic securely through a host with a stable public IP address.
+To make your Raspberry Pi reachable from the internet, you need to route traffic securely through a host with a stable public IP address.

 There are several ways to do this.
 A Cloudflare Zero Trust Tunnel is one convenient option, though it requires running the `cloudflared` daemon and trusting Cloudflare’s infrastructure.
 A more secure approach is to establish